EKracht/swapidirectives/readme.md

 When the planet is clicked, you will get information about the planet and all of its residents.

-I have used 2 custom directives, called swapi-planets and swapi-residents.
+I have used 2 custom directives called swapi-planets and swapi-residents.

 Thank you.